-The Centre of Excellence for Alzheimer's Disease Research and Care (ADRC), supported by the Western Australian Government's Centre of Excellence in Science and Innovation program, is a unique collaborative research venture based at ECU and the McCusker Foundation for Alzheimers Disease Research at Hollywood Private Hospital in Perth, WA.
+The Centre of Excellence for Alzheimer's Disease Research and Care is a collaborative research group of scientists based at ECU's Joondalup Campus and the McCusker Foundation at Hollywood Hospital in Nedlands.

 The Centre's mission is to lower the impact that Alzheimer's disease has on the community and to enhance the quality of life of people affected by this devastating disease.
 The Centre's vision is to see a world without Alzheimer's disease.